 GAMESA CORPORACIÓN TECNOLÓGICA, S.A.
-AND SUBSIDIARIES Consolidated Financial Statements and Consolidated Management Report for the year ended December 31, 2015
+Financial Statements and Management Report for the year ended December 31, 2015 Translation of a report and financial statements originally issued in Spanish.
+In the event of discrepancy, the Spanish-language version prevails (See Note 22)

-INDEPENDENT AUDIT REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS
+INDEPENDENT AUDIT REPORT ON THE FINANCIAL STATEMENTS